Fargo VA Health Care System

 Coronavirus precautions at Fargo VA

-The Fargo VA HCS continues to expand services beyond urgent, emergent, and telemedicine as the local region reopens after COVID-19 shutdowns.
+The Fargo VA HCS is currently offering expanded services beyond urgent, emergent, and telemedicine.

-We are expanding operations in an environment that is safe for our Veterans and staff.
-We will continue to screen everyone entering our facilities for coronavirus to ensure minimum exposure to you, your caregivers, and our staff.
+The Fargo VA HCS's number one priority is to provide services in an environment that is safe for our Veterans and staff.
+We continue to screen everyone entering our facilities for coronavirus to ensure minimum exposure to you, your caregivers, and our staff.
 Please feel free to talk to our staff about our facility screening process and the precautions we're taking to ensure your safety.

 If you’re a Veteran seeking medical care, call before visiting (701-239-3700).
 You can also sign in to My HealtheVet (www.myhealth.va.gov) and send a secure message to your Primary Care Team.
 You may be able to get diagnosed and receive care through VA telehealth without having to come in at all.
 Appointments currently scheduled as some type of telehealth will remain this way unless you instruct us otherwise.